mtyin/spanner-graph-agent/src/graph_agents/instructions/schema/ORCHESTRATOR_DESCRIPTION.md

-An agent specialized in all graph modelling-related operations.
+An agent specialized in all graph schema-related operations.